-A simple soup with few ingredients can become a comforting hearty meal with the right spices.
+A simple vegan soup with few ingredients can become a comforting hearty meal with the right spices.
 This super easy vegetable soup with Garam Masala quickly became one of my favorite winter meal.

 Did you ever cook something completely random, improvising with what you have available?